lytzen/Xcode-Templates/README.md

 # Xcode-Templates
 My Xcode Templates

 Got a bit tired of writing the same boiler plate, so I started this repo, as many have done before me.
+For now there is only one template, but I suspect more will follow...

+# Installation

 Simply copy the repo into:
 ```